UA-ResearchComputing-HPC/hpc-documentation/docs/software/modules/index.md

 Software modules are ==only available on compute nodes== and are not accessible on the login nodes.

-!!! danger "Ocelote will be decommissioned on August 17th"
+!!! danger "Ocelote was decommissioned on August 17th"
-    Ocelote will no longer be available as a separate cluster on August 17th, 2026.
-All workloads that were developed on a CentOS 7 cluster will need to be migrated to Rocky Linux 9.
+    Ocelote is no longer available as a separate cluster.
+All workloads that were developed on CentOS 7 (Ocelote or El Gato's OS) will need to be migrated to Rocky Linux 9.
 See our [Operating System Updates](../../resources/updates/) documentation for more information.

 ## Module Commands